Dhruv1401/PAI/readme.md

 ## 📜 License

 MIT License.
-Use freely with attribution.
+(Use freely, but dont forget the credits!)

 ---